Biomass 101 – What You Need To Know

 • Sweet Sorghum

-When it comes to woody crops, these quick-growing hardwood trees take up to eight years before they can be harvested.
+When it comes to woody crops, quick-growing hardwood trees can take up to eight years to harvest.

 Woody plants used for biomass include: